Pregnancy can be exciting and scary simultaneously.

 15.Increased Basal Body Temperature

-Basal Body Temperature (BBT) is the temperature taken when your body is at rest.
-Like right when you wake up in the morning.
+Basal Body Temperature (BBT) is the temperature taken while your body is at rest, typically first thing in the morning upon waking up.

-When your BBT increases and stays elevated for a few days after ovulation, then you are most likely pregnant.
+If your BBT increases and remains elevated for several days after ovulation, you are most likely pregnant.

 16.Metallic Taste In The Mouth

-In the comments below, let me know what some of your early pregnancy symptoms?
+In the comments below, let me know which are some of your early pregnancy symptoms?